NitishPradhan26/Voice-Tool/src/workflow/iteration_plan.md

 ---

-## Future Iterations (Planned)

-### Iteration 2: Smart Text Processing
-- Google Sign in with Firebase
+## Iteration 2: Google Authentication with Firebase ✅

-- UI Improvements
-    - Cancel button to discard the recorded media
+**Status: COMPLETED**

+### Description
+Implemented a complete Google authentication system using Firebase, transforming the app from an open tool to a secure, user-gated application.
+Users now see a professional sign-in page first, and only authenticated users can access the voice transcription features.

+### Key Features Delivered

+#### 🔐 Google Sign-In Integration
+- Professional sign-in page with Google OAuth
+- Firebase Authentication integration
+- Secure popup-based authentication flow
+- Error handling for failed sign-in attempts
+- Loading states during authentication process

+#### Improved UI/UX
+- Improved UI/UX for the sign-in page
-    - Copy to clip board feed back for better User experience
+- Added Copy to Clipboard feedback for better User experience
+- Added UI/UX to choose either the cancel button or Trancript button